nicodewet/dotnet-maven-plugin/README.md

 ### Alternatives

 An alternative to using this plugin would be to write shell scripts to call the **dotnet** utility at appropriate Maven lifecycle phases.
-The benefit of using this plugin is that it saves you the time of writing these scripts and then calling then from the [Maven AntRun](http://maven.apache.org/plugins/maven-antrun-plugin/) plugin.
+The benefit of using this plugin is that it saves you the time of writing these scripts and then calling them from the [Maven AntRun](http://maven.apache.org/plugins/maven-antrun-plugin/) plugin.

 ## Testing